Fleveui/thirdspaces/app-requirements.md

 If no results:
 - show "No spaces found.
 Try adjusting your filters."

+**Backend (partial):** `GET /api/spaces` returns all spaces with full metadata (including description and rules).
+Search UI, filters, proximity ordering, and space cards are not yet built.

 ### 3. Space Details
 Each space page shows:
 - photo gallery